nghin/vacsf.org.mm/src/_posts/articles/2017-09-21-Repentance-From-Dead-Works.md

 I became a Christian in my mid-thirties after many years of searching for ways to get relief for my burdened soul.
 O how I came to the foot of the cross with so much joy.
 But it didn't take long before I came back full circle to work-based religion, and engaged in *"dead works"* for almost three decades that followed.
 I got busier with church activities with ever increasing burden but ever decreasing joy.

-This article, though I had written it around Sept 2017, has now been revised with much more clarity thanks to a reader  who gave insightful comments which forced me to revisit Hebrews and came to a more complete understanding of the key concept that gave this writing its title.
+This article, though had been written around Sept 2017, has now been revised with much more clarity thanks to a reader  who gave insightful comments which forced me to revisit Hebrews and came to a more complete understanding of the key concept that gave this writing its title.
 I'm eternally grateful.

 {% include bible-study/bible-study-footer %}